 The Re-use of Public Sector Information Regulations 2005 provide a framework for deciding issues relating to the re-use of information held by public bodies.
 Subject to the conditions set out above, the Trust has no objection to organisations reproducing in their own publications Materials available from this site or otherwise provided in accordance with the Freedom of Information Act.

-In accordance with the Regulations recommendation of a asset list, the main documents available for re-use are listed in the Trust's publication scheme.
+In accordance with the Regulations recommendation of assets list, the main documents available for re-use are listed in the Trust’s publication scheme.

 Where an organisation wishes to re-use the Trust’s Materials but the proposed re-use would contravene any of the conditions set out above, the organisation should contact the Trust’s Freedom of Information Officer to determine whether the proposed re-use would be permitted and what, of any, additional conditions may apply.

 The application should be in writing, specifying name and address of the applicant, identifying the documents to be re-used and the purpose for re-use.